Paige Bueckers: High school career

 On January 29, 2020, during her senior season, Bueckers became the first female high school player to be featured on the cover of basketball magazine Slam.
 Toward the end of the season, she suffered from a stress reaction in her right leg due to overuse.
 Bueckers sometimes wore a walking boot as a preventative measure, was limited in practice and missed the first game of the state tournament.
 She led Hopkins to the Class 4A state championship game, which was canceled on March 13 amid the COVID-19 pandemic.
 Bueckers was selected to play at the McDonald's All-American Game and the Jordan Brand Classic, two prestigious high school all-star games, but both were canceled due to the pandemic.
 She averaged 21.4 points, 9.4 assists, 5.4 steals and five rebounds per game, leading Hopkins to another undefeated season and 62 consecutive wins.
 Bueckers was again honored as Star Tribune Metro Player of the Year, becoming the award's first three-time winner.
 She was named Gatorade Female High School Athlete of the Year, Gatorade National Player of the Year, Naismith Prep Player of the Year, Morgan Wootten National Player of the Year, and Minnesota Miss Basketball.
-Bueckers finished as Hopkins' all-time leader in points (2,877), assists (795) and steals (574).
+Bueckers finished as Hopkins' all-time leader in points (2,877), assists (795) and steals (574), with her assist total ranking tenth all time in Minnesota state history; she also recorded 18 assists in a single game, tied for the third-most in state history.

 Bueckers has been regarded as one of the best players in Minnesota girls' high school basketball history.
 During her senior season, Star Tribune columnist Chip Scoggins compared her influence in the state to that of Lindsay Whalen, writing, "A generation of girls—now young women—throughout the Twin Cities and greater Minnesota grew up idolizing [Whalen] as a basketball star.
 Bueckers is having that same impact on a new generation of girls."
+In 2025, MaxPreps ranked Bueckers the 51st greatest high school athlete of the 21st century.